When tracing agentic applications, use the Signals tab on the Agents page. See Signals for agents.

 Manage active signals

-- Hover over a signal and select the Remove signal () button to disable the signal.
+- Hover over a signal and select the Remove signal () button to deactivate the signal.

 Use built-in signals

-If you are tracing individual functions as Ops with the@weave.op decorator, signal results are stored as feedback on the Call object and are queryable from the Traces page.
+If you trace individual functions as Ops with the@weave.op decorator, Weave stores signal results as feedback on the Call object.
+You can query these results from the Traces page.

-You can quickly scan your traces for certain behavior in the Traces page using the Signals column.
-The Signals column is populated with tags when their criteria are met, and you can hover over these tags to see the confidence in the score and the reasoning.
+You can scan your traces for certain behavior in the Traces page using the Signals column.
+The Signals column shows tags when their criteria are met.
+Hover over these tags to see the confidence in the score and the reasoning.

 classifier_meta for the reasoning.
 For example, the following screenshot shows a Quality-classifiers signal with Low-quality match and confidence (0.9) with a reason for this rating.